 In TS38.331, each trigger state in CSI-AperiodicTriggerStateList is only associated with one LTM-CSI-ReportConfig Reporting Setting.
 However, in Section 5.2.1 of TS 38.214, multiple LTM-CSI-ReportConfig Reporting Settings could be associated with one trigger state.
 The description in these two specifications should be aligned.

 For CQI, PMI, CRI, SSBRI, LI, RI, L1-RSRP, L1-SINR, CapabilityIndex, TDCP a UE is configured by higher layers with N≥1 CSI-ReportConfig Reporting Settings and/or [X≥1 LTM-CSI-ReportConfig Reporting Settings], M≥1 CSI-ResourceConfig Resource Settings and/or [Y≥1 LTM-CSI-ResourceConfig Resource Settings], and one or two list(s) of trigger states (given by the higher layer parameters CSI-AperiodicTriggerStateList and CSI-SemiPersistentOnPUSCH-TriggerStateList).
-Each trigger state in CSI-AperiodicTriggerStateList contains a list of associated CSI-ReportConfigs or LTM-CSI-ReportConfigs indicating the Resource Set IDs for channel and optionally for interference where a Resource Set for interference can only be present for a Report Setting given by a CSI-ReportConfig and a trigger state additionally contains one or more [csi-ReportSubConfigID] if the associated CSI-ReportConfig configured with a list of sub-configurations, as described in Clause 5.2.1.1.
+Each trigger state in CSI-AperiodicTriggerStateList contains a list of associated CSI-ReportConfigs and, optionally, one associated LTM-CSI-ReportConfig indicating the Resource Set IDs for channel and optionally for interference where a Resource Set for interference can only be present for a Report Setting given by a CSI-ReportConfig and a trigger state additionally contains one or more [csi-ReportSubConfigID] if the associated CSI-ReportConfig configured with a list of sub-configurations, as described in Clause 5.2.1.1.
 Each trigger state in CSI-SemiPersistentOnPUSCH-TriggerStateList contains one associated CSI-ReportConfig [or LTM-CSI-ReportConfig], and a trigger state additionally contain one or more [csi-ReportSubConfigID] if the associated CSI-ReportConfig is configured with a list of sub-configurations, as described in Clause 5.2.1.1.

 [FL observation]